An Extended Newton-type Algorithm for $\ell_2$-Regularized Sparse Logistic Regression and Its Efficiency for Classifying Large-scale Datasets: Numerical Experiments

 \subsection{Numerical comparison}

-We now report the performance of eight methods on above three examples.
-To avoid randomness, we report average results over 10-time independent trails for the first two example since they are involving in randomly generated data.
+We now report the performance of eight methods on the above three examples.
+To avoid randomness, we report average results over 10-time independent trails for Examples \ref{EX1} and \ref{EX2} since they involve in randomly generated data.